QubesOS/qubes-doc/configuration/http-filtering-proxy.md

    In the Connection Settings dialog, select Manual proxy configuration.
 For the HTTP Proxy field use the IP address of the firewall gateway interface.
    Enter 8100 as the port, and select the checkbox "Use this proxy server for all protocols".

-   Go to some web site.
+   Go to a test web site.
    The browser should either load it (if it was white-listed in the filtering file), or show a page generated by tinyproxy that the page was filtered out.

-   In the firewall VM see the `/run/tinyproxy/name/log` file.
+   In the firewall VM, see the `/run/tinyproxy/name/log` file.
    For each filtered out website it contains an entry, and one can adjust the filtering file to include the corresponding host.
    After changing the file, run either: